-- Goods for personal use, such as clothing, footwear and personal toiletries and beauty products, as long as they are appropriate for the duration of the trip, including wedding party items.
+- Goods for personal use, such as clothing, footwear personal toiletries, and beauty products, as long as they are appropriate for the duration of the trip, including wedding party items.

-- Two photographic cameras or video recorders, 12 rolls of film or videocassettes; photographic material; two cellular telephones or radio phones; a portatil typewriter; an electronic calendar; a portable computer (laptop), notebook, omnibook or similar items; a copier or portable printer; a portable projector, and their accessories.
+- Two photographic cameras or video recorders, 12 rolls of film or videocassettes; photographic material; two cellular telephones or radio phones; a portal typewriter; an electronic calendar; a portable computer (laptop), notebook, Omnibook or similar items; a copier or portable printer; a portable projector, and their accessories.

-- Two sports equipment, four rods, three speedboats with or without sails and their accessories, trophies or recognitions, provided that they can be transported normally and commonly by the passenger, one stair climber and bicycle.
+- Two sports equipment, four rods, three speedboats with or without sails and their accessories, trophies, or recognitions, provided that they can be transported normally and commonly by the passenger, one stair climber, and a bicycle.

-Five toys, —included those that are collectible— and a video game console and video games.
+Five toys, —including those that are collectible— and a video game console and video games.

-- One device that permits measurement of arterial pressure and one for glucose, as well as medications of personal use; in the case of psychotropic’s the medical prescription should be shown.
+- One device that permits measurement of arterial pressure and one for glucose, as well as medications of personal use; in the case of psychotropic the medical prescription should be shown.

 - One set of binoculars and a telescope.

-- Valises, trunks and suitcases necessary for the movement of goods.
+- Valises, trunks, and suitcases are necessary for the movement of goods.